mirage/ocaml-hvsock/README.md

 than regular asynchronous I/O. This means that the Lwt connection type has been made opaque.

+The client `connect` call seems to block forever if the server calls `listen` after the client calls `connect`.
+The `Lwt_hvsock.connect` works around this with a self-imposed 1s timeout after which time it will raise `ECONNREFUSED`.

 # Background

 For background, see the [MSDN article on making an integration service](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/develop/make_mgmt_service)